paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/publications.md

 ## Dissertation
 ### 2020

-## Databases and Historical Atlas
-### 2020

 - Maneuvrier-Hervieu Paul.
 La Normandie dans l'économie Atlantique au 18e siècle : Production, commerce et crises.
 Thèse de doctorat, Histoire.
 Normandie Université, 2020.
 [Link](https://tel.archives-ouvertes.fr/tel-03195999).
+<br>**Resume** : After the long years of the Louis XIV’s wars, the return of peace in Europe and on the seas represented the beginning of a new era in the history of Normandy.
+Within a few years, ports were back on the road to growth thanks to thedevelopment of the colonies and the resumption of commercial activities.
+The massive arrival of colonial products and in particular of the "cotton king", brought about many changes in urban centres and countryside where spinning was booming.
+The development of the Atlantic economy and its importance for the Norman economy was, however,not without consequences.
+Even if it brought a certain ease and enabled many rural inhabitants to ensure their daily subsistence, it sealed at the same time the fate of a part of the population to the commercial activities and the vicissitudes of the textile industry, which was rapidly expanding.
+This dissertation relies on a quantitative and spatial analysis, with a focus on crises and subsistence riots, to study the consequences of the integration of Normandy in the Atlantic economy.
+Beyond a re-examination of the crisis that erupted between the Peace of Utrecht and the American War of Independence, this research focuses on two emblematic periods marked by major transformations.
+The signature in 1786 of the so-called Eden-Rayneval trade treaty between France and England, which put an end to the mercantilist policy in force since 1713, marked the beginning of the first period.
+The second is that of the crisis caused by the French Revolution, the revolt of the slaves in Saint-Domingue in 1791, and the return of the war on the seas in 1793.

+## Databases and Historical Atlas
+### 2020

 - Cédric Chambru & Paul Maneuvrier-Hervieu, _Historical Social Conflict Database_ website, [Link](https://www.unicaen.fr/hiscod/).
 <br>**Resume** : The _Historical Social Conflict Database_ (HiSCoD) is designed to provide academic researcher and general public with a set of resources for analysing social conflict from the late Middle Ages to the 19th century.
 HiSCoD currently includes information on nearly 10,000 social conflict events.